 - High school performance if adversely affected by physical, mental or learning environment factors

-International36430 USD/yearTuition FeeBased on the original amount of 36430 USD per year and a duration of 48 months.
+International36430 USD/yearTuition FeeBased on the tuition of 36430 USD per year during 48 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.